awsdocs/aws-codebuild-user-guide/doc_source/codecov-integration.md

 ------

 1. Run a build of your build project\.
 A link to Codecov reports generated for your project appears in your build logs\.
 Use the link to view the Codecov reports\.
-For more information, see [Run a Build in CodeBuild](run-build.md) and [Logging CodeBuild API Calls with AWS CloudTrail](cloudtrail.md)\.
+For more information, see [Run a build in AWS CodeBuild](run-build.md) and [Logging AWS CodeBuild API calls with AWS CloudTrail](cloudtrail.md)\.
 Codecov information in the build logs looks like the following:

    ```
    [Container] 2020/03/09 16:31:04 Running command bash my_script.sh